max1220/lua-tmt/README.md

 Simple lua binding for [libtmt](https://github.com/deadpixi/libtmt), the tiny mock terminal library.

-This is a terminal emulation library, it takes strings with terminal escape sequences, and updates a cell-matrix accordingly and a few paramters accordingly.
+This is a terminal emulation library, it takes strings with terminal escape sequences, and updates a cell-matrix and a few paramters accordingly.

-This library does not spawn a process and offer an interface for reading/writing from these processes.
-For that, look at [lpty](http://tset.de/lpty/index.html).
-With a library like lpty however you can create terminal multiplexers, or GUI terminal emulators.
+With a library like [lpty](http://tset.de/lpty/index.html), one can create terminal multiplexers, or GUI terminal emulators.